Glencoe I: Background

 He was a chestnut stallion who was foaled at his breeder's stud, located in Middleton Stoney, Oxfordshire.
 Glencoe was by Sultan, a versatile stallion who won races from six furlongs to over three miles.
-Sultan raced until the age of eight, and was leading sire in Great Britain for six consecutive years (1832–1837).
-The dam of Glencoe Trampoline (by Tramp), was a fairly good racemare, and an even better producer of racehorses, foaling not only Glencoe, but also Glenara and Glencaire (all by Sultan).
+Sultan raced until age eight and was leading sire in Great Britain for six consecutive years (1832–1837).
+The dam of Glencoe Trampoline (by Tramp), was a fairly good racemare and an even better producer of racehorses, foaling not only Glencoe but Glenara and Glencaire (all by Sultan).

 Glencoe stood 15 hands 1¾ inches (1.57 m) high, with a large star and half-stockinged hind legs.
-He had a long, hollow back that sagged, especially as he aged, but still had a fine head, lovely neck, sound legs, deep girth, and powerful hindquarters with wide hips, inherited from his sire.
+He had a long, hollow back that sagged as he aged, but still had a fine head, lovely neck, sound legs, deep girth, and powerful hindquarters with wide hips inherited from his sire.
 Glencoe also inherited great staying power from his grandsire, Tramp.

 Racing record

-Glencoe was started as a three-year-old, by trainer James Edwards.
-Edwards is still the only trainer to have won four successive 2,000 Guineas, all four horses sired by Sultan, and bred by the Earl of Jersey.
+Glencoe was started as a three-year-old by trainer James Edwards.
+Edwards is still the only trainer to have won four successive 2,000 Guineas, all four horses sired by Sultan and bred by the Earl of Jersey.
 Glencoe, the trainer's favourite horse, was the first of these four winners.

 Glencoe first ran at the 1834 Second Riddlesworth Stakes, winning a £1,400 purse and finishing in a canter.
 Two days later at the same Newmarket meeting, however, he ran against the highly regarded Plenipotentiary in a £100 Sweepstakes and was beaten.
-He then won the Desert Stakes in a canter, before winning the 2,000 Guineas Stakes, for a purse of 1,750 sovereigns.
+He then won the Desert Stakes in a canter before winning the 2,000 Guineas Stakes, for a purse of 1,750 sovereigns.
 Glencoe's second loss in a stakes race was the Derby Stakes, to Plenipotentiary and Shillelah.
-He then had a walk-over in the Royal Stakes, and won the rest of his races that season: the Goodwood Cup, by four lengths at the canter and beating Colwick, the Racing Stakes, against three others, and the Garden Stakes, by four lengths and defeating Colwick.
+He then had a walk-over in the Royal Stakes and won the rest of his races that season: the Goodwood Cup, by four lengths at the canter and beating Colwick; the Racing Stakes against three others; and the Garden Stakes by four lengths and defeating Colwick.
 After his three-year-old season, the London Sporting Magazine wrote: "...from his late performances he has shown himself the best horse in the world.
 Where is there one to be found to meet him at weight for age?
 Not in England, assuredly."

 As a four-year-old, Glencoe won his only race of the season, the 2½ mile Ascot Gold Cup.
 He was entered in The Whip, a four-mile challenge race, during his second season, but there were no responses to the challenge.
 Glencoe was then retired, with this record: